rahulkr90/yantriks-bootcamp-kafka/readme.txt

 java -jar yantriks-bootcamp-kafka-0.0.1-app.jar

 Hit the URL:
-http://localhost:8081/send-employee-detail with sample payload from samplePayload.json
+http://localhost:8094/kafka-rest-services to post the message into custom topic

-List of Topics will be used (yantriksbootcamp is added in the code for the topic no need to pass this in the message): input-topic = yantriksbootcamp-employee-feed-topic target-topic = yantriksbootcamp-employee-feed-target-topic DLQ-Topic = yantriksbootcamp-employee-feed-topic-DLQ
+List of Topics will be used (yantriksbootcamp is added in the code for the topic no need to pass this in the message): input-topic = custom-inventory-update-feed-integration-topic-US target-topic = inventory-update-feed